Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Demonstration of enhanced error mitigation

 Here, we first demonstrate our method in circuits built by $2$ to $5$ layers.
 As demonstrated in FIG.~\ref{fig:zit}, we measure the above deviation, averaged over the evolution $e^{-itH_{\rm TFI}}\ket{\psi}/\left\| e^{-itH_{\rm TFI}}\ket{\psi}\right\|$, with time $t$ evolving up to $20$.
 Here, our error-mitigated simulations exhibit consistently low deviation across all tested CX gate error rates and circuit layers.
 In contrast, the unmitigated results show a clear increase in deviation as the circuit depth grows.

 The result above highlights the effectiveness of our error-mitigation approach.
 However, a key practical challenge in real-world quantum simulations lies in the inherent fluctuation of noise levels on physical quantum hardware.
 Current quantum processors often experience time-dependent variations in noise, making it difficult to maintain consistent noise profiles between the mitigation circuit $V^{\rm mit}$ and simulation circuit $V$.
 These inconsistencies can lead to inaccuracies in noise characterization.
+In our quantum hardware simulations, both mitigation and variational circuits are trained in advance.
+During execution, these circuits are combined and submitted to the IBM Quantum cloud.
+Although the same qubits are used throughout, fluctuations in noise levels remain unavoidable.
 Nevertheless, our subsequent simulations achieved on real hardware show that our error-mitigation strategy remains effective as long as noise fluctuations are not excessively large.